California medicare plans - Medicare Supplements versus Advantage Plans

 If there are hospitals and/or doctors you absolutely want access to, it's best to check on their participation first.

 This used to be a brutal process every open enrollment!
-Now, run your quote here and we'll send you a link to securely enter your doctors and meds.
-Our free system will then quote the best priced plans that fit your situation!
+Now, run your quote here and you can securely enter your doctors and meds.
+Sort by "Total Estimated Cost" and our free system will then quote the best priced plans that fit your situation!

 Game changer...especially every open enrollment (just update your meds/doctors and you're off to the races!).
 Saves so much time!